How to Identify Malicious Code? Examples, Preventtion and Mitigatation

 Runtime.getRuntime().exec("rm -rf /");

-Because it’s an extremely dangerous form of unlawful access, it can leave a system unable to repair or cause data loss if it did occur.
+Because it’s a hazardous form of unlawful access, it can leave a system unable to repair or cause data loss if it does occur.

 SQL Injection